digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

 ### `data` `FxCashSettlement`

-  A type that is used for describing cash settlement of an option / non deliverable forward.
+  A class that is used for describing cash settlement of an option / non deliverable forward.
 It includes the currency to settle into together with the fixings required to calculate the currency amount.
 * `FxCashSettlement`